zyjOwO/CONCEALER/README.md

 Testing:   src/concealer/test_concealer.py

 ## NOTE
 The source code supported only the SupplyChain Dataset.
-We will support the Atlas Dataset after a few weeks of careful checking.
+We will support the Atlas and StreamSpot Datasets after a careful checking.

 We have provided optional resources (e.g., adversarial graphs and raw dataset files), which can be downloaded according to a download_url.txt.